Saturday, December 31, 2011

 “It symbolized SLAVERY not pride, the south wanted to keep slaves and the economic advantage the gave them over the north, the dirty truth is that the CIVIL WAR was fought about money not people, and there is no pride in that, it is plain class warfare!!!!”

-As Blacks I believe we, some of us, have perfected the art of taking something negative and derogatory and transformed it into something positive.
-I'm not saying that I'm going out to purchase a Confederate flag but I do slightly understand where he is coming from.
+As Blacks I believe we, some of us, have perfected the art of taking something negative and derogatory and transforming it into something positive.
+I'm not saying that I'm going out to purchase a Confederate flag, but I do can't knock him for his choice.

 Tuesday, December 6, 2011